Vonng/pigsty/docs/PROVISION.md

 Vagrant will use  [VirtualBox](https://www.virtualbox.org/) as the default VM provider. however libvirt, docker, parallel desktop and vmware can also be used.
 We will use VirtualBox in this guide.

 ### Installation

 Make sure [Vagrant](https://www.vagrantup.com/) and [Virtualbox](https://www.virtualbox.org/) are installed and available on your OS.

 If you are using macOS, You can use `homebrew` to install both of them with one command (reboot required).
+You can also use [vagrant-libvirt](https://vagrant-libvirt.github.io/vagrant-libvirt/) on Linux.

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"